 In 1985, the Double-A Nashville Sounds were replaced by a Triple-A team of the American Association.

-In 1988, the inaugural Sara Lee Classic, part of the LPGA Tour, was held.
+In 1988, the Sara Lee Classic became part of the LPGA Tour.

 In 1990, Nashville's foreign-born population was 12,662.

-In 1994, the inaugural BellSouth Senior Classic of the Champions Tour was held.
+In 1994, the BellSouth Senior Classic of the Champions Tour was held in Nashville.

-In 1997, Nashville was awarded a National Hockey League expansion team, named the Nashville Predators.
+In 1997, Nashville was awarded a National Hockey League expansion team, which was named the Nashville Predators.

-In 1997, the Houston Oilers relocated to Tennessee and played at the Liberty Bowl Memorial Stadium in Memphis for one season as the Tennessee Oilers.
+In 1997, the Houston Oilers relocated to Tennessee and played at the Liberty Bowl Memorial Stadium in Memphis for one season.

-In 1997, the Opryland USA theme park was closed by its owners, Gaylord Entertainment Company, and soon after demolished to make room for the Opry Mills mega-shopping mall.
+In 1997, the Opryland USA theme park was closed by its owners and soon after demolished to make room for the Opry Mills mega-shopping mall.

-On April 16, 1998, Nashville experienced a severe thunderstorm event.
+On April 16, 1998, Nashville experienced severe thunderstorms that brought tornadoes, large hail, flash floods, and damaging wind.

-In 1998, Marsha Blackburn represented a portion of Nashville in the state senate.
+In 1998, Marsha Blackburn began representing a portion of Nashville in the state senate.
+She continued to do so until 2002.

 In 1998, the NFL team debuted in Nashville at Vanderbilt Stadium.

-In the 1998-99 season, the Nashville Predators joined the National Hockey League as an expansion team.
+In 1998, the Nashville Predators joined the National Hockey League as an expansion team for the 1998-99 season.

 Until 1998, The Tennessean competed with the Nashville Banner, another daily paper that was housed in the same building under a joint-operating agreement.

-In 1999, the Tennessee Oilers changed its name to the Tennessee Titans and began playing at Nissan Stadium in Nashville, which opened the same year.
+In 1999, the Tennessee Oilers changed their name to the Tennessee Titans, and Nissan Stadium opened in Nashville as their new home.

-In the summer of 1999, Nissan Stadium opened and The Oilers changed their name to the Tennessee Titans.
+In the summer of 1999, Nissan Stadium opened.
+The Oilers changed their name to the Tennessee Titans and finished the season with the Music City Miracle and a close Super Bowl game.

-In the 2000 presidential election, Tennessean Democrat Al Gore carried Nashville with over 59% of the vote, even as he narrowly lost his home state and the presidency.
+In 2000, Tennessean Democrat Al Gore carried Nashville with over 59% of the vote during the presidential election.
+However, he narrowly lost his home state and thus the presidency.

-Since 2000, Nashville has experienced two urban construction booms, yielding multiple high-rises.
+Since 2000, Nashville has undergone two periods of urban construction booms, resulting in the creation of numerous high-rises.

-In 2001, Nashville Superspeedway held its first NASCAR sanctioned events and IndyCar races.
+In 2001, the Nashville Superspeedway held NASCAR sanctioned events and IndyCar races.

-In 2002, the last Sara Lee Classic, part of the LPGA Tour, was held.
+In 2002, the Sara Lee Classic was part of the LPGA Tour.

-In 2003, a sliver of southwestern Nashville was located in the 7th District, represented by Republican Marsha Blackburn.
+From 2003, a sliver of southwestern Nashville was located in the 7th congressional district, represented by Republican Marsha Blackburn.

-In 2003, the last BellSouth Senior Classic of the Champions Tour was held.
+In 2003, the BellSouth Senior Classic of the Champions Tour was held in Nashville.

 Since the 2003-04 season, the Predators have made the playoffs in all but four seasons.

-In the 2004 election, Democrat John Kerry carried Nashville with 55% of the vote, while George W. Bush won the state by 14 points.
+In 2004, Democrat John Kerry carried Nashville with 55% of the vote during the presidential election, while George W. Bush won the state by 14 points.

 During the Iraqi election of 2005, Nashville was one of the few international locations where Iraqi expatriates could vote.